Kurt Schuschnigg: Prison and concentration camp

 After initial house arrest followed by solitary confinement at Gestapo headquarters, he spent the whole of World War II in Sachsenhausen, then Dachau.
-In late April 1945, Schuschnigg narrowly escaped an execution order by Adolf Hitler, with other prominent concentration camp inmates, by being transferred from Dachau to South Tyrol where SS-Totenkopfverbände guards abandoned the prisoners into the hands of some Wehrmacht officers, who freed them.
+In late April 1945, Schuschnigg narrowly escaped an execution order by Adolf Hitler, along with other prominent concentration camp inmates, by being transferred from Dachau to South Tyrol where SS-Totenkopfverbände guards abandoned the prisoners into the hands of some Wehrmacht officers, who then freed them.
 They were then turned over to American troops on 4 May 1945.
 From there, Schuschnigg and his family were transported, along with many of the ex-prisoners, to the isle of Capri in Italy before being set free.

 Later life

-After World War II, Kurt Schuschnigg was forbidden from joining the ÖVP because the party wanted to distance itself from the Austrian dictatorship, Moreover, the ÖVP did not want to expect their social democratic coalition partner from this man, who after the civil war of 1934 had many social democrats killed as Minister of Justice.
-Schuschnigg emigrated to the United States, where he was sheltered at the chateau estate Vousier of the Desloge family in St. Louis and then became a professor of political science at Saint Louis University from 1948 to 1967.
+After World War II, Kurt Schuschnigg was forbidden from joining the Austrian People's Party (ÖVP) because the party wanted to distance itself from the Austrian dictatorship.
+Moreover, the ÖVP did not expect their social democratic coalition partner to tolerate Schuschnigg's presence in the party, since after the civil war of 1934 he had had many social democrats killed as Minister of Justice.
+Schuschnigg emigrated to the United States, where he was sheltered at the chateau estate Vouziers of the Desloge family in St. Louis, Missouri; and then he became a professor of political science at Saint Louis University from 1948 to 1967.
+He became an American citizen in 1956.

-In 1959, he lost his second wife, Vera Fugger von Babenhausen (née Countess Czernin), whom he married by proxy in Vienna on 1 June 1938.
-His first wife died in a car accident on 13 June 1935.
+His first wife Herma died in a car accident in 1935.
+He remarried in 1938, but lost his second wife, Vera Fugger von Babenhausen (née Countess Czernin), in 1959.

-Kurt Schuschnigg went back to Austria where he downplayed his time as chancellor dictator and tried to justify Austrofascism.
+Kurt Schuschnigg went back to Austria where he downplayed his time exercising dictatorial powers as chancellor and tried to justify the regime.

 Schuschnigg died at Mutters, near Innsbruck, in 1977.